diegoberaldin/MetaPhrase/docs/01_rationale.md

 ## Current state of the market

- How does it compare with existing alternatives?
+ How does it compare with existing alternatives, especially in the field of mobile application development?

 - in **Xcode**, localizable files are are treated as text files and they are only shown one at a time.
 This implies for each message only the key is displayed, which makes it difficult to work on it as a translator because the reference (source) messages are not displayed any more after a translation has been inserted.
 MetaPhrase solves this issue by always showing both the key and the source variant of each message.